-The 5.25% convertible debentures, 6.25% convertible debentures and 5.50% convertible debentures were issued pursuant to a trust indenture between us and Computershare Trust Company of Canada, as trustee, dated June 18, 2013, as supplemented by a first supplemental indenture dated February 27, 2014 and a second supplemental indenture dated September 23, 2014 (the "Indenture").
-The 5.25% convertible debentures, 6.25% convertible debentures and 5.50% convertible debentures are governed by the Indenture.
-We can issue additional convertible debentures under the Indenture from time to time.
-The Indenture does not restrict us from incurring additional indebtedness for borrowed money or from mortgaging, pledging or charging our real or personal property to secure any indebtedness.
+The 5.30% convertible debentures, 5.50% convertible debentures (2025), 5.60% convertible debentures and 5.00% convertible debentures were issued pursuant to a trust indenture between us and TSX Trust Company (formerly AST Trust Company (Canada)), as trustee, dated June 13, 2017, as supplemented by a first supplemental indenture dated July 18, 2018, a second supplemental indenture dated March 29, 2019 and a third supplemental indenture dated November 30, 2021 (the "TSX Indenture", and together with the CTCC Indenture, the "Indentures").
+The 5.30% convertible debentures, 5.50% convertible debentures (2025), 5.60% convertible debentures and 5.00% convertible debentures are governed by the TSX Indenture.
+We can issue additional convertible debentures under the TSX Indenture from time to time.
+The TSX Indenture does not restrict us from incurring additional indebtedness for borrowed money or from mortgaging, pledging or charging our real or personal property to secure any indebtedness.

-There is \$32.5 million, \$31.766 million and \$40.25 million aggregate principal amount of 5.25% convertible debentures and 5.50% convertible debentures issued and outstanding, respectively.
+There is \$25.3 million, \$34.5 million, \$28.8 and \$34.5 million aggregate principal amount of 5.30% convertible debentures, 5.50% convertible debentures (2025), 5.60% convertible debentures and 5.00% convertible debentures issued and outstanding, respectively.
 The convertible debentures are direct, unsecured obligations of Atrium, subordinated to other indebtedness of Atrium for borrowed money and rank equally with all other unsecured subordinated indebtedness.
-The 5.25% convertible debentures mature on June 30, 2020 and accrue interest at the rate of 5.25% per annum payable semi-annually in arrears on the last day of June and December of each year.
-The 6.25% convertible debentures mature on March 31, 2019 and accrue interest at the rate of 6.25% per annum payable semi-annually in arrears on the last day of June and December of each year.
-The 6.25% convertible debentures mature on March 31, 2019 and accrue interest at the rate of 6.25% per annum payable semi-annually in arrears on the last day of March and September of each year.
-The 5.50% convertible debentures mature on September 30, 2021 and accrue interest at the rate of 5.50% per annum payable semi-annually in arrears on the last day of March and September of each year.
+The 5.30% convertible debentures mature on June 30, 2024 and accrue interest at the rate of 5.30% per annum payable semi-annually in arrears on the last day of June and December of each year.
+The 5.50% convertible debentures (2025) mature on December 31, 2025 and accrue interest at the rate of 5.50% per annum payable semi-annually in arrears on the last day of June and December of each year.
+The 5.60% convertible debentures mature on March 31, 2025 and accrue interest at the rate of 5.60% per annum payable semi-annually in arrears on the last day of March and September of each year.
+The 5.00% convertible debentures mature on December 31, 2028 and accrue interest at the rate of 5.00% per annum payable semi-annually in arrears on the last day of June and December of each year.
 At the holder's option, the convertible debentures may be converted into our common shares at any time prior to the close of business on the earlier of the business day immediately preceding either the maturity date and, if called for redemption, the date specified by us for redemption of the convertible debentures.
-The conversion price for 5.25% convertible debentures is \$13.50, for the 6.25% convertible debentures is \$13.30 and for the 5.50% convertible debentures is \$13.30 and for the 5.50% convertible debentures is \$14.65, in each case, for each common share, subject to adjustment in certain events.
+The conversion price for the 5.30% convertible debentures is \$14.94, for the 5.50% convertible debentures (2025) is \$15.60, for the 5.60% convertible debentures is \$14.75 and for the 5.00% convertible debentures is \$17.50 in each case, for each common share, subject to adjustment in certain events.

-Other than in certain circumstances set out in the Indenture, the 5.25% convertible debentures will not be redeemable prior to June 30, 2016, the 6.25% convertible debentures will not be redeemable prior to March 31, 2017 and the 5.50% convertible debentures will not be redeemable prior to September 30, 2017.
+Other than in certain circumstances set out in the Indentures, the 5.30% convertible debentures will not be redeemable prior to June 30, 2020, the 5.50% convertible debentures (2025) will not be redeemable prior to December 31, 2021, the 5.60% convertible debentures will not be redeemable prior to March 31, 2022 and the 5.00% convertible debentures will not be redeemable prior to December 31, 2024.